jeremyperkin/protonmail_themes/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/yawnzz?locale.x=en_US)

-## ProtonMail Beta 4 Gmail Theme - now with Dark Mode. (updated on June 23th 2020 to release with DARK MODE v.01)
+## ProtonMail Beta 4 Gmail Theme - now with Dark Mode. (updated on August 17th 2020 v.2)
-Feel free to let me know what you think of the theme.
+Feel free to let me know what you think of the theme. v.2 has now been released.

 **DARK MODE**  Based on your chosen browser theme (dark/light), also works with macOS theme set to dark.  (tested on macOS 11 beta).